ngs-docs/2018-cicese-metatranscriptomics/docs/plass-paladin.md

  paladin align -f 125 -t 2 tara135_srf_plass.fasta TARA_135_SRF_5-20_rep1_1m_1.khmer.fq.gz
 ```

-This will output a BAM file with the names of the reads that mapped,
+This will output a SAM file with the names of the reads that mapped,
 as well as the amino acid sequences that have been translated into
 amino acid space.